fetchai/agents-aea/docs/thermometer-skills-step-by-step.md

             message=DefaultSerializer().encode(default_msg),
         )
 ```
 The above code handles the unidentified dialogues.
 And responds with an error message to the sender.
-Next we will handle the proposal that we receive from the `thermometer_aea` :
+Next we will handle the proposal that we receive from the `my_thermometer` AEA:

 ``` python
     def _handle_propose(self, msg: FipaMessage, dialogue: Dialogue) -> None: